-We have provided Marcum with a copy of the disclosures made by us and received from Marcum a letter addressed to the SEC stating whether it agrees with the statements made by the Company in response to this Item 4.01 and, if not, stating the respects in which it does not agree.
-The letter from Marcum was filed as Exhibit 16.1 to our Current Report on Form 8-K filed with the SEC on June 22, 2021.
+We previously provided Baker Tilly with a copy of the foregoing disclosures and received from Baker Tilly a letter addressed to the SEC stating that it agreed with the statements made by the Company as set forth in Item 4.01 of the Current Report on Form 8-K dated June 14, 2023.
+The letter from Baker Tilly was filed as Exhibit 16.1 to our Current Report on Form 8-K filed with the SEC on June 14, 2023.